nitesht2/Analysis-of-Explore-Weather-Trends/README.md

 # Time Sereis Analysis to Explore Weather Trends

-Udacity Project: analyze local and global temperature data and compare the temperature trends where you live to overall global temperature trends.
+In this project I have analyzed local and global temperature data.
+Then I used moving average and compared the temperature trendsof the city where live to overall global temperature trends.

+Finally the data vizualization was done in Tableau which is shown below: